finalwebsites/backup4wp/README.md

 * Exclude themes, plugins or media files
 * Restore your site even if the WordPress website doesn't work anymore
 * Delete old backups with a single click
-* Place notes with every backup
+* Place notes by every backup

 ## Installation